zorro-del-caribe/ship-hold/doc/querybuilders.md

 * ##### value

-add a key, value to the insert statement.
+Add a key, value to the insert statement.

-Parameters: (key, [value]) if no value is provided the DEFAULT will be used
+Parameters: (key, [value]) if no value is provided the DEFAULT will be used.

 Example:

 ```Javascript
 sh
   .insert()